-The integration of ESG factors into our investment methodology and processes assists us in ensuring that our fiduciary duties to investors are discharged appropriately.
+The integration of ESG factors into our investment analysis methodology and processes helps to ensure that the managers of the Coller Capital funds can discharge their fiduciary duties to the investors in those funds.
 Analysis of ESG factors therefore forms an integral part of our risk-adjusted approach to investing and while the approach varies by investment type, we integrate ESG factors into all stages of our investment process, and complete ESG analysis for every investment we look at.

 We integrate ESG factors into all stages of our investment process and undertake some level of ESG analysis for every investment we consider.
 The scope and depth of our analysis is necessarily dependent on the availability of information, the extent of our control our fund has (or will have) with respect to a particular investment, and our ability to exercise influence, all of which vary by transaction type (and within a particular transaction type also on a deal-by-deal basis).
 The table below is a broad outline of our general approach to ESG by transaction type (which is subject to change depending on the specific circumstances of the individual deal in question and as we continuously improve our approach).

 |(i) Screen underlying companies against all LP exclusion rights applicable to the transaction type||✔️||✔️||✔️||✔️||✔️|

 |(ii) Undertake a risk adjusted ESG assessment of the GP (desk-based research and RepRisk).
 This may include consideration of factors such as: the GP’s ESG policy, historical and current approach to ESG, any initiatives or ESG related targets at the GP level.||✔️||✔️||✔️||✔️||✔️|